Endotracheal Tube Intubation: Assisting

-Refer to the American Heart Association (AHA) interim guidelines for resuscitation of the patient with coronavirus disease 2019 (COVID-19) or a person under investigation (PUI) (Box 1).2
+Refer to the American Heart Association (AHA) interim guidelines for resuscitation of the patient with coronavirus disease 2019 (COVID-19) or a person under investigation (PUI) (Box 1).undefined#ref2">2

 In a patient with a suspected spinal cord injury, inline cervical immobilization of the head must be maintained during endotracheal (ET) intubation.

 Use pulse oximetry during intubation so that oxygen desaturation can be detected quickly.
-If the saturation is inadequate, stop the attempt and start ventilation by bag mask.
+If the saturation is inadequate, stop the attempt and start ventilation by bag-mask device.

 Be prepared for a rescue airway to be placed if the intubation attempts fail.

 Nasotracheal intubation is not recommended in pregnant patients due to the fragility of the nasal mucosa and risk for subsequent bleeding.4